melanieplageman/autobench/README.md

   - `tasks`
     - `main.yaml` partitions, formats, and mounts a data disk on the target host
     - `trim.yaml` trims the file system and is meant to be used between write-heavy benchmarking runs
-    - `teardown.yaml` unmounts the file system
+    - `unmount.yaml` unmounts the file system
+    - `reset.yaml` unbinds and rebinds the storage driver from the device
   - `templates` contain templates for host vars to be set on the target hosts
 - `fio` role:
   - `defaults` contain parameters that the user may want to set